syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/daterangepicker/how-to/customization-using-cssclass.md

 ---
 layout: post
-title: Customization Using Cssclass in ##Platform_Name## Daterangepicker Component
+title: Customization Using Cssclass in ASP.NET Core Daterangepicker Component
-description: Learn here all about Customization using Cssclass in Syncfusion ##Platform_Name## Daterangepicker component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Customization using Cssclass in Syncfusion ASP.NET Core Daterangepicker component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Customization Using Cssclass
-publishingplatform: ##Platform_Name##
+publishingplatform: ASP.NET Core
 documentation: ug
 ---